Stephen Bustin PhD FRSB MAE

 Exposing misuse of PCR in the false MMR–autism claims, helping to safeguard public confidence in vaccination

-Expert witness testimony, including a New Zealand murder trial where PCR evidence was central
+Expert witness testimony, including Lundy New Zealand murder trial

 Development of novel PCR approaches, including Extreme PCR, FlashPCR, and low-volume assays for resource-limited settings